Language Access Information for Providers

 4) New York State Language Access Law

-There are millions of New Yorkers who do not speak English as their primary language and have limited ability to read, speak, write, or understand English.
-For these New Yorkers, their Limited English Proficient (LEP) status presents potential barriers to accessing important government programs and services.
-The new NYS language access law, which took effect on July 1, 2022, codified and expanded New York’s previous language access policy.
-Under the language access law, all State agencies that interact with the public must provide interpretation services in any language with respect to the provision of agency services or benefits, and must translate vital agency documents into the top 12 most commonly spoken non-English languages among LEP New Yorkers based on Census data.
+The NYS language access law, which took effect on July 1, 2022, codified and expanded New York’s previous language access policy.
+Under the language access law, all State agencies that interact with the public must provide interpretation services in any language with respect to the provision of agency services or benefits and must translate vital agency documents into the top 12 most commonly spoken non-English languages among people with limited English proficiency in New York based on Census data.
+Governor Hochul established the New York State Office of Language Access (OLA), within the New York State Office of General Services (OGS), in October 2022.
+OLA ensures the efficient and effective implementation of the language access law by providing critical oversight and coordination across State agencies.

 Language Access Resources for Providers